siddharth369p/git-demo/README.md

 # git-demo
-This is a demo for git &amp; github tuto
+This is a demo for git &amp; github tuto.